CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 **SD Connect Account**: It the CSC project ID in Open Stak, it can to define who you are sharing a bucket with in SD Connect.
 It is a synonim of CSC Project ID, however displayed in account..... in the user interface.

+**Virtual machine (VM)**: is a virtual computing environment which works like a real-physical computer.
+It has a processor, memory and operating system but it exists only as a code or a partition of the host computer.
+VMs used for the Sensitive Data Services currently support only Linux operating system and are completely isolated from the internet for security reasons.

+**Virtual machine flavor (VM flavor)**: a flavor defines the resources and configurations of a cloud computing environment.
+It specifies the compute, memory, and storage capacity that can be assigned to virtual machine.

 Add here also encryption?